Iván DeJesús Jr.: Los Angeles Dodgers

-He made his Major League debut on April 1, 2011 against the San Francisco Giants.
-He played in two games with the Dodgers, striking out five times in seven at-bats before being optioned back to AAA Albuquerque on April 6.
+He made his Major League debut on April 1, 2011, against the San Francisco Giants.
+He played in two games with the Dodgers, striking out five times in seven at-bats before being optioned back to Triple–A Albuquerque on April 6.
 He was recalled to the Dodgers on April 12 when Rafael Furcal was placed on the disabled list.
 He recorded his first Major League hit on April 16 against the St. Louis Cardinals.
 On April 23, he took the field at the same time as his father when the Dodgers' pitched in the bottom of the eight inning at Wrigley Field.
 With the Cubs batting, his father was performing his third base coaching duties, while Junior entered the game as a defensive replacement.
 This was the first occurrence for a regular season game.
-After being sent back to AAA on May 13, and aside from a brief stint in the majors from June 4–6, he spent the rest of the season with the Isotopes, hitting .310 with 8 home runs and 59 RBI in 443 plate appearances and 100 games.
-Following the conclusion of the 2011 AAA season, DeJesús was not among the post season callups by the 2011 Dodgers. for whom he had only had 35 plate appearances.
+After being sent back to Triple–A on May 13, and aside from a brief stint in the majors from June 4–6, he spent the rest of the season with the Isotopes, hitting .310 with 8 home runs and 59 RBI in 443 plate appearances and 100 games.
+Following the conclusion of the 2011 Triple–A season, DeJesús was not among the post season callups by the 2011 Dodgers. for whom he had only had 35 plate appearances.

 DeJesús lost his chance to make the opening day roster in 2012 when he suffered a torn oblique muscle in his side during a spring training game.
 On May 3, he began his rehabilitation with Albuquerque.
 The Dodgers recalled DeJesús on May 19.
-On June 1, 2012 DeJesús was part of a Dodgers lineup that featured the sons of five former Major Leaguers (along with Tony Gwynn Jr., Jerry Hairston Jr., Dee Gordon and Scott Van Slyke).
+On June 1, 2012, DeJesús was part of a Dodgers lineup that featured the sons of five former Major Leaguers (along with Tony Gwynn Jr., Jerry Hairston Jr., Dee Gordon and Scott Van Slyke).
 This was the first time in Major League history that this had occurred.
 It was also the first time a starting infield of four major league sons had ever occurred: first baseman Van Slyke, second baseman Hairston, third baseman De Jesus and shortstop Gordon.

 DeJesús was optioned to Albuquerque in late June.
-On July 16, 2012 Isotopes manager Lorenzo Bundy decided to start DeJesús in left field.
+On July 16, 2012, Isotopes manager Lorenzo Bundy decided to start DeJesús in left field.
 It was DeJesús' first outfield appearance after 686 games of professional baseball.
 However, during his six innings in the outfield no balls were hit to left field.
 In 2012, DeJesús hit .273 in 23 games with the Dodgers and .295 in 60 games with the Isotopes.